Arvykins/Recursive-Containment-Language/README.md

 | Phase | LLM Research Paper | Local Reflex System Paper |
 |:---|:---|:---|
-Open to sharing and discussing with serious inquiries
+Open to engaging in discussions and sharing insights with serious inquiries.
 ---

 ## Foundations